 A few more tips:

-- Sleep on a silk pillowcase to prevent frizzing up your hair in the night.
+- Sleep on a silk pillowcase to prevent frizzing up your hair in the night, or use a silk night cap.

-- When you first begin the CG Method, it is essential to cleanse your hair of any build up in your hair.
-Do this by replacing cowashing with a stripping shampoo (with sulfate’s in it) – baby shampoo works perfectly.
+- When you first begin the CG Method, it is often beneficial to cleanse your hair of any build up beforehand.
+Do this by replacing co-washing with a stripping shampoo (with sulfate’s in it) – baby shampoo works perfectly.

-- If your hair is wavy rather than curly, you might want to use a low poo once a week to ensure your hair doesn’t get greasy.
+- If your hair is wavy rather than curly, you might want to use a low poo once a week or every-other wash, to ensure your hair doesn’t get greasy.

 - If you find your hair goes stringy, skip step 3 above and ensure you apply the products in step 4 to soaking wet hair.